Would you like to dress up, step back in time and be treated like a VIP?

 James Sherwood passed away in May 2020, and will be remembered as an irrepressible entrepreneur, bon vivant and Anglophile.
 Obituaries recalling his colourful life appeared around the world, including in the Guardian, New York Times and Washington Post.

 I will always be grateful to him for bringing the wonderful British Pullman carriages back to life, showcasing British engineering and craftsmanship at its best and giving my family and me some of our most treasured experiences and memories.
 And for brightening up so many of my lunch breaks!
+I’m certain without the trailblazing example of James and his restoration efforts, others might never have taken the leap of re-launching other wonderful vintage trains.

 If you like heritage trains, you might enjoy my post Steam trains of England – 7 of my favourites.